Dreamykass/chilimak/readme.md

 This will hopefully some day be a compiler for kasserole, targeting LLVM IR.

-Development will happen on the branches.

-## Dependencies.
+## Docs.

-In the `dependencies` directory.
+In the `docs` directory.
+This includes dependencies of Chilimak.